- Senator Gene Yaw

 Dr. Charles Patterson is president of Shippensburg University of Pennsylvania.
 Prior to joining Shippensburg, he was president of Mansfield University, a rural-serving anchor institution for Northern Pennsylvania.
 He has also served as an executive in the U.S. Department of Education's Office of Federal Student Aid, and president and vice president for research and economic development within the University System of Georgia.

 Ms. Snelick is president of the Northern Pennsylvania Regional College, which was established in 2017.
 She brings extensive workforce development expertise to the position, having most recently served as the executive director of Workforce Solutions for North Central PA, and holding various other workforce development leadership positions in the region spanning nearly three decades.
 Among her professional accomplishments, President Snelick has served as the Regional Liaison for the National Association of Workforce Boards, was appointed to the Governor's Middle-Class Task Force in 2017-2018, participated in the Disney Institute's Leadership Excellence Program, and chaired the PA Workforce Development Association, while also serving on the boards and advisory boards of several educational institutions.

 Darrin Youker, Governor's Representative

-Mr. Youker is the Director of State Government Affairs for Pennsylvania Farm Bureau.
-Prior to taking that role, Mr. Youker served as Pennsylvania Farm Bureau’s Director of Member Communication, acting as editor of Country Focus and Positively Pennsylvania, Pennsylvania Farm Bureau's two member publications.
-Prior to joining Farm Bureau, Mr. Youker worked for more than a dozen years as a daily newspaper reporter for publications in New York and Pennsylvania.
+Mr. Youker is the policy director at the Pennsylvania Department of Agriculture.
+Previously, he worked for Horizon Farm Credit as the government affairs officer, and for the Pennsylvania Farm Bureau in government affairs and as director of Member Communication.
+Mr. Youker also worked for more than a dozen years as a daily newspaper reporter for publications in New York and Pennsylvania.
 He received his degree from the State University of New York at Fredonia.